Tsuribori/pleroma-helm/README.md

 `helm upgrade pleroma .`

-Migrations *should* be handled automagically by `job-run-migration.yaml`.
+Migrations *should* be handled automagically by Pleroma.